 “I checked into the hospital and ate crushed ice all during the first day.
 That night I was given a blood transfusion and immediately I stopped craving ice.
 I have not eaten it since, and that was more than 20 years ago.”

 Frequent blood donors may develop anemia as a consequence.
 A recent study found that as iron status deteriorated, pica symptoms increased (Chansky et al, Transfusion, April 2017).
 Conversely, treating the iron deficiency made pica disappear.

 Many people also report cornstarch cravings.
 You will find dozens of amazing stories by going to this link.
 Here is just one example:

-If you know anyone (or you yourself) who has cravings for ice, or cornstarch or even foods like carrots, please encourage that person to visit our website, read these stories and then be checked for an iron or zinc deficiency.
+If you know anyone with an ice addiction or cravings for ice, or cornstarch or even foods like carrots, please encourage that person to visit our website, read these stories and then be checked for an iron or zinc deficiency.